Solidgate logo in black and white.

 If they live inside a single processor's system, the answer isn't you.
 That processor decides what happens when a card is reissued.
 They decide how hard it is to switch providers.
 And if they go down, your billing goes down with them.

-Understanding how a credit card vault works is crucial for your business because it enables you to:
+Understanding how a credit card vault works matters because it enables you to:

 The token has no intrinsic value.
-If intercepted anywhere in the chain, it's useless to a fraudster.
+If intercepted anywhere in the chain, it's useless.
+It doesn't work at other merchants.
+It doesn't reveal the underlying PAN.
+It can be revoked immediately.

-Because the token persists across the customer relationship, it powers everything from one-click checkout on the first repeat purchase to the 48th subscription renewal, without the customer ever needing to re-enter their payment details.
+Because the token persists, it powers every repeat checkout and subscription renewal – without the customer ever re-entering their payment details.

 Credit card vault vs. network tokenization: What's the difference?